nick1udwig/ursr/README.md

 To start a transcription job, poke the UrSR Client running on your ship.
 The poke type is `ursr-payload`, which includes a `job-id=@ud`, and an `action`, here, `action=[%client-start-job =options provider=@p]`.
 The `job-id` is an `@ud` and *must be unique* to your job: recommended practice is to use a large random number for each job.
-The `provider` is a ship running the UrSR Provider Gall app to which your audio data will be sent for transcription.
+The `provider` is a ship running the UrSR Provider app to which your audio data will be sent for transcription.
 The `options` are settings for the transcription: documentation of these options can be found at [mod9.io](https://mod9.io).
 A recommended, basic set of options is